 Enjoy Breakfast Recipes During Cancer Treatment All Day- Savory Bread Pudding Recipe

-I could eat breakfast for any meal!
-When through chemotherapy , breakfast is often a meal easily tolerated when going through cancer treatment.
+I could eat breakfast for any meal, and when through chemotherapy, breakfast is often a meal easily tolerated when going through cancer treatment.
 This savory bread pudding recipe, a healthy breakfast casserole for Bread Pudding Florentine from the Day of Chemo chapter in my newly updated 15 Year Anniversary Edition of Eating Well Through Cancer cookbook, is a deliciously easy make-ahead breakfast casserole.
 This is a great dish to try several days before your next cycle of treatment, and is a good source of vitamins and minerals.
 For a refreshing salad if your mouth is sore, you might enjoy my Watermelon Salad.

 I love a make-ahead meal, and this make ahead breakfast casserole is really a savory bread pudding recipe.
 If you do refrigerate overnight, remember to never put a cold glass dish into a hot oven.
 Traditionally bread pudding is what people used day old French bread for as it soaks in the flavor making it tender and moist again, letting nothing go to waste.

 Healthy Breakfast Egg Casserole Recipe